-We are very pleased to present Harp Virtuoso featuring Catherine Yom Litaker, harpist, on Sunday, March 3, 4 p.m. at Pear Valley Estate Wine.
+We are always pleased to present Catherine Yom Litaker, harpist, at Symphony of the Vines concerts.

 Catherine Yom Litaker is a soloist, chamber musician and orchestral harpist.
 She has performed across the globe including Western Europe, South and North America and Asia.
 She has performed with many orchestras including Chicago Symphony Orchestra, Lyric Opera of Chicago, San Diego Symphony, Chicago Philharmonic, Dubuque Symphony and Quad City Symphony Orchestra.